 Authentic Mexican Rice or Arroz rojo, can be made either in the instant pot or stove top with a few basic ingredients.
 This rice goes perfect with any Mexican meal.

-Mexican Rice or Arroz Rojo, is one of those recipes where it's very simple, but can take some practice to perfect it.
-I have some tips that I've learned myself and from my mother in law to help you succeed in making this staple side dish in Mexican cuisine.
+Mexican Rice or Arroz Rojo, is one of those simple recipes, but can take some practice to perfect it.
+I have some tips that I've learned myself and from my mother-in-law to help you succeed in making this staple side dish in Mexican cuisine.

 I call this the essential Mexican sauce.
 It's the same blended sauce that is used for Fideo, Albondigas, and Lentejas.
 This is the recipe my Mother in law shared with me, but I'll provide some substitutions as well.